Cloud Performance Monitor

 Services List

-The Services list is a set of cards that each provide information about your organization's usage of one AWS service (e.g. S3, EC2, etc.).
+The Services list is a set of cards that each provide information about your organization's usage of a cloud service (e.g., S3, EC2, Front Door, Storage, etc.).
 Each card includes the following UI elements:

-• Service name: The name of the monitored AWS service (CloudFront, EC2, S3, Global Accelerator, etc.).
+• Service name: The name of the monitored cloud service (CloudFront, EC2, S3, Global Accelerator, etc.).

-• VPC counts: The number of VPCs using the service via public and private connections.
+• Connection type: An indicator stating the connection type and count of VPCs or VNets using the service via public and private connections.

-• From service: Traffic volume in bps from the service to the monitored VPCs.
+• From service: An indicator showing, with numbers and a sparkline, the traffic volume in bps from the service to the monitored VPCs or VNets.

-• To service: Traffic volume in bps to the service from the monitored VPCs.
+• To service: An indicator showing, with numbers and a sparkline, the traffic volume in bps to the service from the monitored VPCs or VNets.

-- View in Data Explorer: Opens (in a new tab) Data Explorer, with the Query sidebar set to show the AWS traffic for this service.
+• View in Data Explorer: Opens (in a new tab) Data Explorer, with the Query sidebar set to show the cloud traffic for this service.

-• VPCs table: A list of VPCs using the service, grouped by region; see Service VPCs Table.
+• Services table: A list of VPCs/VNets using the service, grouped by region (see Services Table).

-Note: If the health status of any of a service's regions or VPCs is Warning or Critical then the card for that service will be outlined in red.
+Note: If the health status of any of a service's regions, VPCs, or VNets is Warning or Critical then the card for that service will be outlined in red.

 The tables in the Services list shows the regions and VPCs that use the services that you're monitoring with synthetic testing.

-The card for each service in the Services list includes a table in which traffic related to the service is broken down into VPCs grouped by region, each of which is represented in a heading row.
+The card for each service includes a table in which traffic related to the service is broken down into VPCs (AWS) or VNets (Azure) grouped by region, each of which is represented in a heading row.
 This table includes the following columns:

 • Expand/collapse: An arrow that you click on to expand or collapse the VPC rows for a region.